sigcsets/sigcse2016/authors/workshops.md

 A PDF version of your submission should be uploaded using the online submission system.
-Submit the PDF version of your proposal using the Demo template.
+Submit the PDF version of your proposal using the workshop template.
 Recall that you will also need to cut-and-paste or type your text abstract description into a text box during the submission process.
 Please do not wait until the last minute to submit your documents because that is when everyone else will be connecting to our